Reliability analysis for non-deterministic limit-states using stochastic emulators: Problem statement

 Another commonly used approach to reduce the costs associated with MCS is the introduction of surrogate models.
 These are inexpensive mathematical approximations that mimic the behavior of complex, costly-to-evaluate functions.
 These models are trained on an \textit{experimental design}, which is a set of points obtained from full-scale simulations.
 Many surrogate models are available and well-established for deterministic functions.
-In the context of reliability analysis \citep{Teixeira_2021,Moustapha_2022}, Kriging is arguably the most widely adopted surrogate model.
-Other methods, such as polynomial chaos expansion \citep{Marelli_2018} or support vector machines \citep{Bourinet2011} have also been employed.
-However, these approaches cannot be directly applied to stochastic simulators, as they do not account for latent stochasticity.
+In the context of reliability analysis \citep{Teixeira_2021,Moustapha_2022}, Kriging is likely the most widely used surrogate model.
+Other methods, such as polynomial chaos expansion \citep{Marelli_2018} can also be employed.
+However, these approaches cannot be directly applied to stochastic simulators as they do not account for latent stochasticity.

-With the growing interest in stochastic simulators, traditional deterministic methods have been extended to handle stochastic cases.
-For example, \cite{Ankenman_2010} extended the traditional Kriging method to stochastic systems.
-However, this approach assumes that the conditional distributions are Gaussian, which is often not realistic.
-Generalized linear models and generalized additive models, introduced by \cite{McCullagh_1989} and \cite{Hastie_1990}, respectively, relax this Gaussian assumption by allowing the conditional distributions to belong to a broader exponential family.
-The primary limitation of these approaches is that they focus on approximating only the mean function of the simulator.